idos-network/word-recoverer-rust/README.md

 - **BIP39 checksum optimization** reduces search space by factor of 256
 - **Auto-detects missing words** - no need to specify how many are missing
 - **Auto-checks common derivation paths** - covers Ledger, Trezor, MetaMask patterns
+- **Supports missing words at start or end** - flexible recovery options
-- Supports recovering 1-3 missing words at the end of a seed phrase
+- Supports recovering 1-3 missing words from a seed phrase
 - Multi-address and multi-derivation path support
 - Progress tracking with real-time updates
 - Early exit optimization when match is found